 More detail about our progress is available under the Noticeboard section.

-The latest WAAA Committee minutes and newsletters are now available.
+The WAAA Committee minutes and newsletters are available from the link below.

 Read the August WAAA newsletter to find out what has been going on and what we are doing.

-The latest BDAC newsletter is also available on this link.
+The BDAC newsletter is also available on this link.